Brian Agnew, one of the foremost Dog Behaviorists in the US

 Brian's forte is in problem solving.
 He's an expert in creating a strategy that works for each case he takes on

-In 2018, Brian started putting more focus into helping people understand their dog's drives.
-Which led him to starting his unique workshop on drive theory.
+In 2018, Brian started putting more focus on helping people understand their dog's drives.
+This led him to start his unique workshop on drive theory.

 Brian is dedicated to sharing his knowledge of dogs to dog owners so they can resolve their dog's issues once and for all.

 Brian's goal is to teach people how to communicate with their dogs by understanding how dogs think.